 The amendments are applied retrospectively for annual periods beginning on or after January 1, 2023, with early application permitted.
-These amendments are not expected to have a significant impact on the Company's individual and consolidated financial statements.
+The IASB is currently considering further amendments to the requirements in IAS 1 on classification of liabilities as current or noncurrent, including deferring the application of the January 2020 amendments.